fwoodruff/MNIST/README.md

 # MNIST
-Basic image recognition program using MNIST labelled images.
+Image recognition program using MNIST labelled images.

 A list of images is converted into an array containing vectors of pixel brightnesses: __p__<sub>i</sub> where each i corresponds to a different image.